Pool Filter Comparison: Which One Should I Buy?

 - Cleaning process is more hands-on

-Diatomaceous earth filters, also known as DE filters, offer superior levels of filtration – as small as 3 microns.
-DE is a naturally occurring sedimentary rock made from the fossilized exoskeletons of diatoms, a type of microalgae.
+Diatomaceous earth filters, also known as DE filters, offer superior levels of filtration — as small as 3 microns.
+DE is a naturally occurring sedimentary rock made from the fossilized exoskeletons of diatoms, a type of micro-algae.
 This rock crumbles easily and is used with pool filters in its powdered form.
 DE powder works by clinging to a series of grids/fingers within the unit’s large tank.
 This forms a thin, cakey layer that captures even the smallest debris from your pool.
-Although DE filters offer better filtration, they do require more frequent maintenance and are more expensive than sand or cartridge filters.
+Although DE filters offer better filtration, they do require more frequent maintenance, and they're more expensive than sand or cartridge filters to buy and maintain.

-Just like the other styles of filters, a pressure gauge reading of 8-10 psi above normal lets you know it’s time to clear the filter.
-Unlike sand filters, DE filters require an additional step after the backwashing process is complete; the DE powder must be replaced every time the filter is cleaned or backwashed.
-This can be a bit more costly and require more maintenance time depending on cleaning frequency.
-Most regularly-used pools require backwashing at least once a month.
-DE powder is added quickly and easily through the skimmer, but the entire unit should be broken down and thoroughly cleaned at least once or twice a year.
+Just like the other styles of filters, a pressure gauge reading of 8–10 psi above normal lets you know it’s time to clear the filter.
+Unlike sand filters, DE filters require an additional step after the backwashing process is complete.
+Every time the filter is cleaned or backwashed, you'll have to add more powder to the filter.
+This can be a bit more costly and require more maintenance time, depending on cleaning frequency.
+Most pools require backwashing at least once a month with moderate pool usage.
+Adding DE powder is simple, though — just pour the DE powder into the skimmer.
+In addition to routine backwashing, the entire unit should be broken down and thoroughly cleaned at least once or twice a year.

 - Filters debris as small as 3 microns